skharrison/CF-BM-WGS-data-analysis/README.md

 ### CF-BM-WGS-data-analysis

- - Repoistory containing pipeline and code involved in analyzing whole genome sequences of 19 Burkholderia multivorans isolates over 3 year time frame in cystic fiborsis patient.
+ - Repository containing pipeline and code involved in analyzing whole genome sequences of 19 Burkholderia multivorans isolates over 3 year time frame in cystic fibrosis patient.

  ## Submodule descriptions

-- Submodules from master of each individual part of the analysis list cotents/general part of project that submodule contains to keep everything organized.
+- Submodules from master of each individual part of the analysis list contents/general part of project that submodule contains to keep everything organized.

 **Variant calling pipeline (software used to get vcf)**
-- required software (qc,assembly,etc)
+- required software (QC, assembly, etc)
 - python/perl code for allele frequency (AF) calculation, sequence error cutoff
 - shell scripts used to execute all software and python (that way all command line options are displayed)